The particular properties of chronic pain versus acute pain.

 Inability to exercise (Physical).
 Economic concerns due to pain (Social).
 Feeling guilty for not being able to work (Psychosocial).
 Social institutions refusing to pay (Cultural norms).
 No longer being able to maintain the same relationships (Intellectual).
 Thinking that pain is an ordeal that has to be endured.
 (Spiritual)

-In addition, the possibilities of pharmacotherapy, to reduce the feeling of pain in the case of chronic pain is often only partially possible because the pain medication itself cause complications).
+In addition, the possibility of pharmacotherapy, to reduce the feeling of pain in the case of chronic pain is often only partially possible because the pain medication itself causes complications).
 Hence, other solutions will have to be found to reduce the “total” suffering.

 Unique individual picture